Los Angeles Mission College: History

+On December 4, 2023, the Student Services & Administration Building officially opened.
+This three-story, 59,000 sq. ft. building centralized the college's student services into one location, which include Financial Aid, Admissions & Records, Counseling, Extended Opportunity Programs & Services (EOPS), Transfer Center, Business Office, Disabled Student Programs & Services (DSPS), Career Center, International Students Office, and the Veterans Resource Center.

 Academics

-In addition to its academic degrees, Mission College also provides vocational education and training in which students may receive certificates in Child Development, Family and Consumer Studies, Paralegal, and Computer Applications.
+In addition to its academic degrees, Los Angeles Mission College also provides vocational education and training in which students may receive certificates in Child Development, Family and Consumer Studies, Paralegal, and Computer Applications.

+In October 2023, the college received approval to offer a bachelor's degree in biomanufacturing, making it the fourth bachelor's degree offered by the Los Angeles Community College District.
+The first cohort of students started the program in the fall of 2024.

 Athletics

 The college's athletic teams are known as the Eagles.
 LAMC competes as a member of the California Community College Athletic Association (CCCAA) in the Western State Conference (WSC).
-The college currently fields eight varsity teams: men's sports include baseball, cross country, soccer while women's sports include basketball, cross country, softball, tennis, and volleyball.
+The college currently fields eight varsity teams: men’s sports include baseball, cross country, soccer while women’s sports include, cross country, softball, tennis, and volleyball, with basketball added in the fall of 2024.